The Kodaira dimension of even spin strata of Abelian differentials: Limit linear series and chains of divisors

-Our goal is to use the map~$\zeta_E$ in order to pull back generalized Weierstrass divisors and obtain effective divisors on $\bP\LMS[2g-2][g,1]^{\even}$.
-To ensure that the resulting divisor on $\bP\LMS[2g-2][g,1]^{\even}$ is effective, we need to verify that the divisor we are pulling back is not supported on the image of $\zeta_E$.
+Our goal is to use the map~$\zeta_E$ to pull back generalized Weierstrass divisors and obtain effective divisors on $\bP\LMS[2g-2][g,1]^{\even}$.
+To ensure that the resulting divisor on $\bP\LMS[2g-2][g,1]^{\even}$ is effective, we need to verify that the divisor we pull back is not supported on the image of $\zeta_E$.
 By defining a generalized Weierstrass divisor as the degeneracy locus of a vector bundle morphism (see~\eqref{eq:defgenWG} below), our task reduces to determining the exact order of vanishing along the divisor $D_{\Gamma_1}$.
-We accomplish this using limit linear series and Brill--Noether theory.
+We will accomplish this by applying the theory of limit linear series to study vanishing orders of limit canonical series on various chains of divisors.